-Immerse yourself in the Mediterranean by visiting the coast of Alicante.
+Immerse yourself in the Mediterranean by travelling Costa Blanca with a boat rental in Alicante.

-Alicante is a port city and Spanish municipality, provincial capital and one of the three that make up the Valencian Community (Alicante, Castellón and Valencia).
+Alicante is a port city and Spanish municipality.
+It is one of three provincial capitals that make up the Valencian Community (Alicante, Castellón and Valencia).

 The best way to discover its many charms, is by renting a boat, and to sail the Costa Blanca with 218 km of beaches and dreamy coves.
 Modernity and tradition merge into the countless attractions of the Costa Blanca made up of Alicante, Denia and Altea.

-Nautical clubs such as Jávea, Altea, the Marina of Dénia or the Dock of Alicante will provide coverage for the services you need.
+Nautical clubs such as Jávea, Altea, the Marina of Dénia or the Dock of Alicante will provide all amenities and facilities needed for your boat charter.

-The Costa Blanca has the best climate for the enjoyment of nautical activities.
-A warm climate of mild temperatures throughout the year and scarce rains.
-It is characterised by optimal and pleasant sailing thanks to its calm waters and local winds.
+Costa Blanca has the best climate for the enjoying all kinds of aquatic activities such as sailing.
+A warm climate of mild temperatures throughout the year and low rainfall characterise this spectacular Spanish region.
+The waters are calm and local winds are pleasant for sailing in the summer.
 The average annual temperature is slightly above 18°C.

-One of the areas we recommend to sailors, if they leave from Altea, is to enter between the capes of La Nao and San Antonio, where two coves La Granadella and El Portichol stand out, which is perfect for anchoring.
-Composed mainly by rocks and gravel, surrounded by Pines this area is great for divers.
+One of the areas we recommend to sailors, if departing from Altea, is to enter between La Nao and San Antonio, where two coves La Granadella and El Portichol stand out, this area is perfect for anchoring.
+This area is also fantastic for divers, surrounded by pine trees and rocky underwater areas.

-Diving tourism in Alicante is an activity in constant growth, this is because the calm waters that bathe the Costa Blanca and its seabed lend themselves to it.
-In addition, Alicante has one of the most unique diving spots in Spain, the first Marine Reserve in the country, the Isla de Tabarca Marine Reserve, protected since 1986.
+The diving tourism in Alicante is an activity in constant growth, this is because the calm waters that bathe the Costa Blanca and its beautiful seabed are an ideal diving environment.
+In addition, Alicante is one of the most unique diving spots in Spain, the first Marine Reserve in the country, the Isla de Tabarca Marine Reserve, protected since 1986.
 The Natural Reserve of San Antonio, between Denia and Jávea is another protected area and a treasure for lovers of the sea.
 The port of Santa Pola is closest to the marina and one of the best points of immersion on the Costa Blanca.

-Sailing is one of the most popular sports, in a zone of gentle winds and numerous schools of initiation.
-As well as sailing; windsurfing, kite surfing, water skiing, jet skiing and canoeing are all popular water-sports in this area.
-The Costa Blanca host sailing competitions and sporting events throughout the year as the famous Volvo Ocean Race Every three years from Alicante.
+Sailing is one of the most popular sports, as this area is blessed with gentle winds and numerous sailing clubs and schools.
+As well as sailing; windsurfing, kitesurfing, water skiing, jet skiing and canoeing are all popular water sports in Alicante.
+Costa Blanca hosts sailing competitions and sporting events throughout the year, such as the famous Volvo Ocean Race hosted in Alicante every three years.

 In addition to exploring Alicante by sea, you can also enjoy it on foot.

-Strolling through the craft markets will give you the opportunity to get closer to its streets and absorb the spirit of Alicante.
+Strolling through the craft and artisan markets will give you the opportunity to get closer to its culture and absorb the spirit of Alicante.
 The markets and street markets are an experience that anyone in this area should truly enjoy.
-For its beauty and antiquity we recommend you visit the Central Market, in the centre of Alicante.
-If you like the markets, we propose the craft market of Santa Faz located behind the back of the city of Alicante or the Crafts Fair of the Esplanade.
+For its beauty and antiquity, we recommend you visit the Central Market, in the centre of Alicante.
+If you like markets, we propose the craft market of Santa Faz located behind Alicante’s city centre or the Crafts Fair of the Esplanade.

-This city places at your feet, the seven beaches bathed by the waters of the Mediterranean.
+This city gifts visitors with seven breathtaking beaches.
 Fine, golden sand and transparent waters await you at Sant Juan Beach, Albufereta, Postiguet, Saladares-Urbanova, a calm water area in La Almadraba, and coves and rocks in the Cabo de la Huerta.